Windham-High-School/CubeServer/README.md

 The rules and workings of the "game" may be customized and/or modified as described in [CUSTOMIZATION.md](./CUSTOMIZATION.md).

 ## Todos:
-* Finish implementing goals
-  * Backend/receiving datapoints
 * Security concerns:
-  * Reimplement webapp password storage to use Bcrypt instead of just an HMAC hash; Each password should have its own salt for better security
   * Limit failed login attempts per user per time interval
     - via a database field OR (better option seems to be) using a local dictionary
 * Clean up docstrings to use Sphynx markup for parameter/return definitions